Google-Cloud-Tech-Career-Training/Phase-4-Team-Project/README.md

 # HelloCloudWorld-
 This is our first Team Project in Phase 4.
-The simple instructions are to:
+Group members are: Cherie, Justice and Aliyah) The simple instructions are to:
 1. Remix the lab by creating a simple Python application.
 A simle one line code has been created by Cherie first.
 Here is the code: print("Hello Cloud Fellows from Cherie!)